jgracin/imesc/README.md

 * Each notifier receives requests through a notifier-specific Kafka requests topic (e.g. topic.email.requests).

+## Research questions

+- Code optimized for human reading: what does it look like and how do we write it?
+The code should primarily "talk" to people and not machines.

 Measure the following in the code:

-1. How easy is it to determine where to start reading the code when trying to find a trait?
+1. How easy is it to determine where to start reading the code when trying to find some property of the software?
-2. How many different functions does one have to open (and start to read) to become reasonably confident that a trait holds?
+2. How many different functions does one have to open (and start to read) to become reasonably confident that a property holds?
-3. How many lines of code does one have to read to become reasonably confident that a trait holds?
+3. How many lines of code does one have to read to become reasonably confident that a property holds?

 ## License